jadeleblanc/jadeleblanc.github.io/README.md

 4. **Featured Projects**: Showcase of development projects
 5. **Contact**: Contact form and social media links

-## 🚀 Getting Started

-1. Clone the repository
-2. Open `index.html` in your web browser
-3. Or visit the live site at: https://jadeleblanc.github.io

 ## 📧 Contact

 Feel free to reach out for collaboration opportunities or just to say hello!